lackerman/kubernetes-ansible/README.md

       > In the case of Mac, open a terminal and enter `touch /Volumes/boot/ssh`
       > For an ubuntu disk, use the [disk_setup.sh](disk_setup.sh) file

-## ansible helper commands
+## running the ansible scripts

+### prerequisites

-Start by setting up the ansible vault
+Start by setting up some "secret" variables
 ```shell script
 cat >> .secret <<EOF
 # Email used by cert-manager to to notify you